-According to the Container Recycling Institute, a non-profit organization with the goal of ending plastic pollution and promoting recycling, Americans bought more than 70 billion plastic water bottles that were less than one gallon (in other words, single-use).
+According to the Container Recycling Institute, a nonprofit organization with the goal of ending plastic pollution and promoting recycling, in 2018, Americans bought more than 70 billion plastic water bottles that were one gallon or less (in other words, single-use).

 Here's why it matters.
 According to the Recycling Coalition of Utah, it takes up to 1,000 years for plastic to degrade in a landfill.
-Additionally, the CRI says the production of plastic water bottles takes more water to create them than the bottle contains, and the process requires more than 15 million barrels of oil.
+Additionally, the CRI says the production of plastic bottles themselves takes more water than the bottles actually contain, and the process requires more than 15 million barrels of oil.
 For reference, that's enough oil to fuel 100,000 cars for an entire year.

-All this is to say, it's time we do our part to improve upon our plastic consumption and, as a result, our individual carbon footprints.
+All this is to say, it's time we do our part to lower our plastic consumption and, as a result, our individual carbon footprints.

 Fortunately, doing so is easier than ever before.
 That's because, with eco-conscious wellness on the rise, companies all over the world are launching eco-friendly water bottles that can be used over and over again.

-Since there are so many on the market, we decided to round up our five favorites for your consumption consideration.
+Since there are so many reusable water bottles on the market, we've narrowed down five high-quality options for your consumption consideration.
 Ahead, you'll discover a handful of bottles that are all worthy of making room for in your kitchen and routine.

 Each product featured here has been independently selected by the writer.
 If you make a purchase using the links included, we may earn commission.

-Hydro Flask is quite possibly the most popular eco-friendly water bottle amongst Gen Z. The trendy reusable is renowned for its bold colors and simple design.
-With bottle options ranging from 12- to 64-ounce options, it's safe to say that there's a perfect pick for everyone in the family.
+Hydro Flask is quite possibly the most popular eco-friendly water bottle among Gen Zers.
+The trendy reusable is renowned for its bold colors and simple design.
+With bottle options ranging from 12 to 64 ounces, there's a perfect pick for everyone in the family.

-Like Takeya, Hydro Flask lets shoppers decide between multiple lids, including standard, wide, and straw options.
+Hydro Flask lets shoppers choose from multiple lids, including standard, wide, and straw options.
 Each bottle is made with stainless steel accompanied by TempShield technology, which keeps cold beverages cold and hot beverages hot.

 If high-tech gadgets are your thing, you'll fall head over heels for this best-selling reusable water bottle.
-The minimalist design is accompanied by UV-C LED technology that automatically activates every two hours to fully purify the contents of your water bottle.
+The LARQ's minimalist design is accompanied by UV-C LED technology that automatically activates every two hours to fully filter your water.

 As such, the innovative design is able to eliminate harmful bacteria and viruses from your beverage so that you don't accidentally give yourself something if you're one to use your bottle for a few days straight or if you're drinking unfiltered water while hiking.
 That also means it won't get funky between washes.

-Beyond its sanitizing capabilities, the LARQ bottles offer insulation of cold beverages up to 24 hours and hot beverages up to 12.
-There is also a LARK Movement model, which is single-walled (uninsulated) but lighter to take on your adventures The original bottle is available in 17- and 25-ounce options, as well as five colors, while the movement bottle is sold in 24- and 32-ounce options, and eight colorways.
+In addition to its sanitizing capabilities, LARQ double-walled bottles offer insulation of cold beverages up to 24 hours and hot beverages up to 12.
+There is also a LARK Movement model, which is single-walled (uninsulated) but lighter to take on your adventures The original bottle is available in 17- and 25-ounce options, as well as five colors, while the Movement bottle is sold in 24- and 32-ounce options and eight colorways.

 Rebecca R. Norris is a full-time freelance writer living in the DC metro area.
 She writes for a variety of publications, covering everything from beauty and wellness to style and news.
 She is a graduate of George Mason University.
 There, she earned her B.A. in Media: Production, Consumption, and Critique, along with a minor in Electronic Journalism.
 The Virginia native is a lover of lists, Stevie Nicks, dark chocolate Sprinkles cupcakes, and the Oxford comma.